-This steak and quinoa salad recipe is spectacularly easy to toss together, especially if you have some cooked quinoa or even a smidgen of leftover steak in the fridge.
+This steak and quinoa salad recipe is spectacularly easy to toss together, especially if you have some leftover steak and maybe even quinoa in the fridge.
 But it can also be tossed together with spectacular ease even when you start from scratch.
 Here’s how to make it.

 How To Keep Your Salad Low In Sugar

 The author savvily suggests you opt for a whole-grain mustard that isn’t honey-sweetened for this steak and quinoa salad as it ensures you can better adjust the sweetness of the vinaigrette when you whisk it up.

 Steak and Quinoa Salad

 - 1/2 cup walnut or mild vegetable oil, such as grapeseed

 - 1/4 cup white or red wine vinegar

 - 1/2 teaspoon fine sea salt, plus more to taste